dariocharles/vegansharing/README.md

 - Style
   - The style of the website is professional and information focused.

+## Extra Features <a name="extra"></a>

+If I were to continue working on this project I would add the following:

+- Upload and Display Images for each recipe
+- API to generate recipes
+- abilitiy for users to comment on recipes
+- forum to discuss recipes and cooking
+- Validation on forms
+- Contact Page

 ## Technologies Used <a name="technologies"></a>

 ### Languages Used